akshat151/FieldSurveyMAUIApp/README.md

 ### Prerequisites
 - .NET 9.0 SDK
-- Visual Studio 2022 or Visual Studio for Mac (with .NET MAUI workload)
+- Visual Studio 2022 or VS Code for Mac (with .NET MAUI workload)
 - Android SDK for Android development
 - Xcode (for iOS/macOS development)